anastassiavybornova/bike-node-planner/docs/step02_prepare_data.md

 ## If necessary: simplify network

-to do: provide here instructions on how to simplify network
+to do: provide here instructions on how to simplify network (cf. https://github.com/anastassiavybornova/knudepunkter/blob/main/docs/datarequirements.md)

 ***